Last updated 10 September 2018

 Look at some of the facts:

-- 75% of internet use in 2017 will be mobile according to Zenith's new Mobile Forecast report
+76% in 2019 will be mobile according to Zenith's new Mobile

 - Google – a company that knows a thing or two about the future of technology - is steadily moving towards a